andrew/ultimate-awesome/README.md

 - [awesome-montreal](https://github.com/ubermuda/awesome-montreal) - A curated list of awesome things to do in Montreal.
 - [awesome-toolbox](https://github.com/upgundecha/awesome-toolbox) - A curated list of awesome tools for software development, testing, and productivity published on my Twitter handle. .
 - [awesome-svg](https://github.com/VectorLogoZone/awesome-svg) - Awesome SVG resources.
-- [Awesome-Belarusian](https://github.com/viachaslavic/Awesome-Belarusian) - List of resources devoted to the Belarusian language.
 - [awesome-waku](https://github.com/waku-org/awesome-waku) - A community curated list of everything related to waku.
 - [awesome-wanchain](https://github.com/wanchain/awesome-wanchain) - A collection of resources related to Wanchain.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.